High Surf Warning in Effect for Big Island

 ›×

 Thursday, Aug.
-1, 2019: HIGH SURF WARNING REMAINS IN EFFECT UNTIL 6 PM FOR EAST-FACING SHORES
+1, 2019: HIGH SURF WARNING NOW IN EFFECT UNTIL 6 PM HST FRIDAY

-A swell generated by Hurricane Erick will produce warning level surf today for south, north and east shores of the Big Island.
+A swell generated by Hurricane Erick will produce warning level surf along south, east and north facing shores of the Big Island.

 SPONSORED VIDEO